Brian-Pho/Textbook-Notes/about.md

 ### Why research AI?

-I'm studying AI for multiple reasons:
+I'm studying AI for multiple reasons.

 - **In search of the truth.** What is intelligence?
 What is consciousness?
 What does it mean to be human?
 - **To help humanity.** An AI could theoretically solve all of our problems.
 World hunger, immortality, space travel, you name it.
-- **It's fun!** I don't think we should ever forget this childlike innocence about us.
+- **It's fun!** I don't think we should ever forget this child-like innocence about us.
-- **I can't see myself doing anything else.** Once AI is created, it will be the best at everything which means that whatever I do now could/would be done better by an AI.
+- **I can't see myself doing anything else.** Once AI is created, it will be the best at everything which means that whatever I do now would be done better by an AI.

 ### What's with the name "CR4-DL"?

-"CR4-DL" or "Cradle" is my homage to the HBO show [Westworld](https://en.wikipedia.org/wiki/Westworld_(TV_series)), a (great) show that touches upon AI, philosophy, and psychology.
+"CR4-DL" or "Cradle" is my homage to the HBO show [Westworld](https://en.wikipedia.org/wiki/Westworld_(TV_series)), a great show that touches on AI, philosophy, and psychology.
 CR4-DL reflects the same themes of artificial intelligence, psychology, consciousness, and reality.
 I think it's a witty name and am very proud of it.
 [More info on the CR4-DL in Westworld.](http://westworld.wikia.com/wiki/Cradle)

 ### How was this site built?